Why does there always have to be good news and bad news when interesting new Willys Jeep scale models hit the market?

 For the pink "1960 Jeep Surrey CJ-3B", the year is correct, but of course Elvis' Graceland runabout was a DJ-3A not a CJ-3B.
 (It's the opposite problem of a recent Ixo 1/43 High Hood Surrey labelled as a DJ-3A!)

-To start with, the squared-off rear wheel openings indicate that it's the unique version of the CJ-5 built in Brazil by Willys and later Ford.
+To start with, the model's squared-off rear wheel openings indicate that it's the unique version of the CJ-5 built in Brazil by Willys and later Ford.
 In fact this casting looks very similar to a 1/43 diecast model that was produced in 2015 for the Brazilian market as a 1963 Jeep Willys CJ-5 (80K JPEG), which presumably is where GreenLight got both their mold and their 1963 date.

 GreenLight has to be given credit for digging a little deeper, beyond the Surrey, to find the blue Jeep in the relatively obscure 1965 Presley film Tickle Me.